mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/feature-eng.md

 ### Accuracy Comparison

 The accuracy values are 0.912 for both the predictors.
+The predictor already learns how the combination of `model+year+transmission+fueltype` affects the price, so joining more data columns doesn't play a role in this particular example.